livnoni/IOT_project/README.md

 `GET /`

-    curl -i -H 'Accept: application/json' http://localhost:PORT
+    curl -i -H 'Accept: application/json' http://localhost:<PORT>

 ### Response
     Open the html page.

 `GET /getText`

-    curl -i -H 'Accept: application/json' http://localhost:PORT/getText
+    curl -i -H 'Accept: application/json' http://localhost:<PORT>/getText

 ### Response
-    Return the last chunked of text that didnt sent to the client.
+    Return the last chunk of text that didn't sent to the client.
 `POST /data`

-    curl -d "text=THIS_IS_TEST_DATA_TO_SEND_THE_SERVER" -X POST http://localhost:3000/data
+    curl -d "text=THIS_IS_TEST_DATA_TO_SEND_THE_SERVER" -X POST http://localhost:<PORT>/<data>

 ### Response
-    The text saved in the local memory of the server The text presented in the html to the user the text start to be analyzed by analyzeText function
+    The text saved in the server local storage
+    The text presented in the html page to the user the server analyzed by analyzeText function